 Ultimately, when determining pretext, the court employs a “commonsense inquiry” and asks: “did the employer fire the employee for the stated reason or not?”

 Do you have an age discrimination claim?
-Contact Nashville age discrimination lawyer Curt Masker for a free online case review.
+Contact Nashville age discrimination lawyer Curt Masker for an online case review.